Do you have a “mommy tummy” and want to know how to get rid of it?

 Even though you don’t absorb it, fiber can:

-As such, consuming fiber-rich foods can play a major role in helping you eat fewer calories and lose fat.
+As such, consuming fiber-rich foods can play a significant role in helping you eat fewer calories and lose fat.

 So, which foods are highest in fiber?